us0p/alexandria/library/programming/software_architecture/principles/clean_architecture.md

 - Each use case handles one specific workflow or action.
 - Perform validation on data to ensure the data is valid for the given use case.

-For example, an user login use case, uses the `User` entity to validade username and password, then applies the use case business rule and generates a JWT and returns the token or an error message.
+For example, an user login use case, uses the `User` entity to validate username and password, then applies the use case business rule and generates a JWT and returns the token or an error message.

 **A use case must be a class with only one exec() method?**
 - It's not a rule rather a recommendation.